AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 When Do Rates Decrease?

-You can expect rates to decrease by the time your teen turns 19 or 20, reaching normal levels by age 25.
-See below for the average insurance costs from Progressive for 2020 to 2021.
+You can expect rates to decrease by the time your teen turns 19 or 20, evening out by age 25.
+See below for the average insurance costs from Progressive for 2022 to 2023.

 17 and under $206 N/A